astral-sh/uv/CONTRIBUTING.md

 ### Linux

-On Ubuntu and other Debian-based distributions, you can install the C compiler and CMake with
+On Ubuntu and other Debian-based distributions, you can install the C compiler and CMake with:

 ```shell
 sudo apt install build-essential cmake